ShahramKhorshidi/pose_graph_optimization/README.md

 ### Dependencies

-Eigen, for optimization.
+Eigen, for optimization. <br>
-OpenCV, for visualization.
+Qt Creator, optional, if you want to run the example.
 ```
+sudo apt-get update
-sudo apt-get install libopencv-dev
+sudo apt-get install qtcreator
 ```

 ### Source Code